mirjanmiftaraj1/PlaywrightAutomatedTests/README.md

-# Test Random

-This is a NextJS starter in Test Random.
+# This is a NextJS starter in Playwright Automated Tests.

+How to start the app:
+1. npm install
+2. npm run build
+3. npm start

-To get started, take a look at src/app/page.tsx.
+For more, take a look at src/app/page.tsx.